florianeckerstorfer/florian.ec/src/blog/2020-10-12-eleventy-and-responsive-images/index.md

 - Adding an elastic container to the markup that acts as a placeholder while the image loads to prevent layout jumps.
 - Implementing the “blur up” technique.
 - Adding an option to dynamically modify the target path.
 For example, on this site all posts are in a folder `/blog/YYYY-MM-DD-slug`, but the date is removed so that the target path is `/blog/slug`.
-However, the images are saved in a folder that still includes the date.
+The plugin does not know anything about the permalinks and stores the images in a folder called `/blog/YYYY-MM-DD-slug`.
 - Adding support for image links, including when the image contains a caption.
 - Extend support to HTML-in-Markdown.
 Since it is legal to put HTML in a Markdown file, the plugin should also process HTML tags that contain an image.